markolenkkeri/istumapaikat-mn/README.md

 Call http://localhost:8080/action/draftpicks for a randomized seatconsumer list

 ## Contents
 Micronaut application (1.0.0.M1) with H2 in memory database,GORM data services and CSV readers.
-See `controllers`- and `services`-packages for core functionalities.
+See `controller`- and `service`-packages for core functionalities.